Argentine Confederation: Coup, civil war, and unrest

+Rule of Rosas and war

 Rosas faced a difficult military threat during first years of his second administration.
-First, the Peru–Bolivian Confederation in the North declared the War of the Confederation against Argentina and Chile.
+First, the Peru–Bolivian Confederation in the north declared the War of the Confederation against Argentina and Chile.
 Then, France made diplomatic requests which were denied by Rosas and subsequently imposed a naval blockade as a result.
 France invaded Martín García island and deposed the Uruguayan president Manuel Oribe, appointing instead the loyal Fructuoso Rivera, who declared war on Argentina in support of France.
 Domingo Cullen, from Santa Fe, promoted the secession of all provinces, leaving Buenos Aires alone in the conflict.
 Berón de Astrada, from Corrientes, opposed Rosas as well, and Juan Lavalle organized an army to take Buenos Aires.
 The ranchers mutinied in Chascomús and organized the "Freemen of the South" militia.

 Rosas overcame all these threats.
 The Peru–Bolivian Confederation was defeated by Chile and ceased to exist.
 Cullen was defeated and shot, and Astrada was defeated by Justo José de Urquiza.
 The ranchers were defeated as well.
 The diplomat Manuel Moreno channeled the protests of the British merchants in Buenos Aires who were impacted by the blockade; this added to French doubts about maintaining a conflict that they had expected to be quite short.
 France finally lifted the blockade with the Mackau-Arana treaty.
 Lavalle lost French support but sought to continue the conflict anyway.
 He retreated before reaching Buenos Aires, without starting any battles, and escaped to the North.
 He was chased by Oribe, now in charge of Argentine armies, and died in unclear circumstances.

 Despite the French defeat, Uruguay was still an open war theater.
 Manuel Oribe claimed to be the rightful president of Uruguay, and waged the Uruguayan Civil War against Rivera.
 Rosas supported Oribe in the conflict, as Uruguay was still at war with Argentina.
 Oribe laid siege to Montevideo.
 Britain and France joined forces with Rivera, captured the Argentine navy, and began a new naval blockade against Buenos Aires.
 Giuseppe Garibaldi helped to secure the Uruguay river, aided by Italian soldiers.
 A new expedition tried to secure the Paraná river by navigating to Paraguay and returning.
 The Argentine army resisted the invasion of the river at several points along the Paraná (most notably during the battle of Vuelta de Obligado), but could not stop them.
 The damage to the British and French ships, however, were so great that both countries eventually resigned and lifted the blockade.